 Sonoran Desert Lepidoptera

 With two pairs of often colorful wings, Lepidoptera are among the favorites in the bug world.
 The color is due to a unique structure of scales on the wings.
-Moths are similar to butterflies, but lack a distinct club at tip of antennae and wing scales with softer edges.
+Moths are similar to butterflies, but antennae without a distinct club at tip and wing scales with softer edges.
 Butterflies are mostly diurnal and moths mostly nocturnal - with many exceptions.
 Easier to photograph and more photogenic than many insects.

 Pipevine Swallowtail